rackerlabs/rackspace-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

 You can troubleshoot these status codes as follows:

 -   **Skipped:** This error likely occurs because the frequency of the backup job is set too high.
-Consider reducing the frequency of the job, or reducing the amount of data.
+Consider reducing the frequency of the job or reducing the amount of data.
 If this is the initial job, then the subsequent jobs might finish faster.

 -   **Missed:** Verify that the agent is running on the server.
 If the agent is not already running, then start it.
 Next, check the logs to determine why the backup job failed.
-An agent should never go offline by itself, possibly a software exception occurred or the agent was manually terminated.
+An agent should never go offline by itself.
+Possibly a software exception occurred, or the agent was manually terminated.

 -   **Errored:** Examine the logs on the server.
-The agent stores all the logs in one location (see the following section).
+The agent stores all the logs in one location (see the following section for the location).
 Review the logs line by line.
 If you cannot determine the cause of the error, raise a ticket with the SME group, and they can help you identify the problem.

 -   **Failed:** As with the Errored status, check the logs on the server.
 A failed status is severe.